elastic/kibana/packages/analytics/shippers/fullstory/README.md

 ## How to use it

-This module is intended to be used on the UI only.
+This module is intended to be used **on the browser only**.
 It does not support server-side events.

 ```typescript
 import { FullStoryShipper } from "@kbn/analytics-shippers-fullstory";